 You must be at least 18 years of age to get tattooed.
 Valid ID, license, military ID, or passport is required to get tattooed.
 No exceptions.

 Pricing is determined during the consultation appointment.
 Once an artist has an idea of the type of work ahead of them, they can give you estimated pricing.
 Pricing is based on the size, detail, placement and length of tattoo time.
 Hourly rates vary between artists, ranging from $200-$225 an hour.
 The shop's base fee is $200.

 What's your deposit policy?

-To schedule your appointments, a non-refundable cash deposit ranging from $100-$200 is required.
-This deposit gets applied to the total cost of your tattoo.
-If you have multiple tattoo sessions scheduled, the deposit will be applied to your final session.
-We take a deposit to guarantee your time with an artist, and to prevent last minute cancellations or no shows to the artists schedule.
+To schedule your appointments, a non-refundable deposit ranging from $200-$300 is required, it will be applied to your final session.
+We take a deposit, during the consultation, to guarantee your time with an artist, and to prevent last minute cancellations or no shows to the artists schedule.
 Any changes to the schedule need to be made a minimum of 5 days in advance to avoid losing any or all of your deposit, which is fully up to the artist.

 What happens if I miss my appointment?

 While we prefer as much notice as possible, we require a minimum of 5 days notice to reschedule an appointment.
 No call/No shows lose their entire deposit and future scheduled appointments.
 Any changes to the schedule less than 72 hours in advance will result in a forfeit of your deposit, and you will need to leave another deposit towards the next appointment.
 If the appointment is rescheduled with enough notice, your deposit will be carried over to the new appointment.
 The artists will only honor your deposit for one rescheduled appointment.
 We give reminder calls a week before your appointment, it's your responsibility to let us know if you need to make any changes then.